Wassim067/Documentation_about_Figma/README.md

 Images from an online or local source can be added to the page.
 Images are an important part of website design.

-- Drag and drop an image from you local computer
+- Drag and drop an image from your local computer
 - Import an image from the shapes image upload option
 - Resize and place the image on the design